hmc-aozdemir/project-ideas/free-1.md

 1. Why interactive?
 Is making something interactive really part of DSLs?
 Is making something interactive really changing the language?
 I argue yes.
    Language is fundamentally a framework for communication.
-To me it seems odd that programming languages so far hav just been about users telling computers what to do.
+To me it seems odd that programming languages so far have just been about users telling computers what to do.
 Allowing for computers to give feedback to users expands the language to allow for 2-way communication.
 And the way the computer sends back information will need to be designed well to make it